 Note: “Academic Unit ” roles: usually refers to work led by appointed fellowships coordinator of the Academic Unit.

-- Student requests transcripts and referee letters are sent to the Academic Unit: referee letters can be sent electronically but hardcopy must also be added to application.
+- Student requests transcripts and referee letters sent to the Academic Unit: referee letters can be sent electronically from an official institutional email address.

 - Student fills out online application (must include e-mail address of appointed fellowships coordinator of the Academic Unit in application).

 - Student saves application online.

-- Student prints application.
+- Student saves application as a PDF file.
 Status of application at this point is 'in progress'.

-- Academic Unit accepts entire application including supporting documents from students in person.
+- Academic Unit confirms receipt of entire application including supporting documents from students.

 - Academic Unit scans and uploads official transcripts, including the transcript key.
 In the case of international students, the Unit must scan and upload the original transcripts, the translation, and the related GPS country guide.

 - Academic Unit notifies the student that the transcripts have been uploaded and should provide students with email address of person responsible for uploading.

 - Student finalizes online application to NSERC.
 Student clicks ‘verify’ (will verify that all components are attached to the student’s application) and ‘submit’.
 The status of the application at this point will be ‘submitted’.

-- Academic Unit file review committee reviews files and decides to “recommend” or “not recommend” to GPS Graduate Funding via FAD.
+- Academic Unit file review committee reviews files and decides to “recommend” or “not recommend” to GPS Graduate Funding.

 - Academic Unit communicates outcomes of their file review to applicants.

 - GPS Graduate Funding's file review committee reviews the recommended files and decides to “recommend” or “not recommend” to granting agency.

 - GPS Graduate Funding notifies every applicant (whose application was recommended to GPS by Academic Unit) of the file review outcome.

 - Agency announces winners in Spring.

 Click image below to enlarge view of NSERC application process flow chart